plardin001/challenges_reseau/static/ch6/README.txt

 #### Scenario ###

-Title : Lost protocol
+Title : IP fragmentation

-Description : The original protocol in the IP datagram header seems to have been altered.
-Use scapy and wireshark to recover it.
+Description : You have access to fragmented packet.
+Answer the questions about it.

-Instruction : run the check.py scrpit and provide the protocol number asked.
+Instruction : run the check.py scrpit and provide the information asked.